Frequently Asked Questions

 We have limited boarding space so we are only able to board our patients who have special medical needs, i.e. diabetics.

 Cats stay in a double cage system with a porthole walk-through.
 One side is their bedroom and dining room (food and water bowls) and the other side is their bathroom (litter box).
-The cages are formica so they are more comfortable than stainless steel.Blankets and beds are provided for our boarders, but you are always welcome to bring your own.
+The cages are Formica so they are more comfortable than stainless steel.Blankets and beds are provided for our boarders, but you are always welcome to bring your own.
 We request that you bring your kitty's own food so he/she won't have the stress of a change in diet.
 And of course you will need to bring any medications that your cat needs.